Air Service Training: Approved courses

-AST has approval to run courses from ARB, CAA, JAA and EASA and meets the JAR-147 requirements to deliver and assess the JAR-66 Ab-Initio course.
-It has also gained approval under EASA Part 147 regulations and is the preferred training provider of national and international companies, such as Cathay Pacific, British Airways, BMI British Midland, EasyJet and Bristow Helicopters Ltd.
+AST had approval to run courses from ARB, CAA, JAA and EASA and met the JAR-147 requirements to deliver and assess the JAR-66 Ab-Initio course.
+It also gained approval under EASA Part 147 regulations and was previously the preferred training provider of national and international companies, such as Cathay Pacific, British Airways, BMI British Midland, EasyJet, Ryanair and Bristow Helicopters Ltd.

-AST has also been the preferred training provider for aircraft engineer licensing for several military and governmental organisations, including the Royal Flight of Oman, Kuwait Air Force and the British Army Air Corps.
+AST had also been the preferred training provider for aircraft engineer licensing for several military and governmental organisations, including the Royal Flight of Oman, Kuwait Air Force and the British Army Air Corps.

-As well as approved courses for engineer licensing, AST also provides customised training for individuals and organisations, including aircraft mechanics, aeronautical fundamentals and helicopter maintenance fundamentals.
+As well as approved courses for engineer licensing, AST also provided customised training for individuals and organisations, including aircraft mechanics, aeronautical fundamentals and helicopter maintenance fundamentals.

 History

 The Aeronautical Engineering College, founded by John Davenport Siddeley, opened in 1931 at Hamble aerodrome in Hampshire and operated there until 1960, when it moved to Perth Airport.
 More than 160,000 engineers and pilots from 150 countries have been trained as a result.

 Air Service Training was originally Airwork Services Training, and at various times was part of the British & Commonwealth group and Bristow Helicopters Limited.
 After its flying college closed, the aeronautical engineering college became a wholly owned subsidiary of Perth College UHI in September 1996.

+On 10 April 2025, Air Service Training Limited was placed into administration by its owner Perth College UHI.